Vansh-Baghel/JS_Things/JS_notes.md

 + '123'         Implicit
 ```

-# Coersion
+# Type Conversion

+- Means it converts the element datatype into

 ## Explicit VS Implicit

 - Explicit is said when we add the datatype into it.
-- Implicit is when we directly type the value without mentioning the datatype.
+- Implicit (also known as Type coercion) is when we directly type the value without mentioning the datatype.

 ```JS
 String(123) ----> '123'   Explicit Coersion.